Eco-friendly Bamboo Toilet Paper

 The wet bag makes sure you don’t have to touch the cloth again to put it in the wash.

-Bidet toilet attachments like this are easy to install and have adjustable spray levels so you can minimise splashing.
+Bidet toilet attachments like this are easy to install and have adjustable spray levels so you can minimize splashing.

 Pair it with the reusable cloth above to wipe the water off after use and you have a zero waste toilet.

 Another bidet option is to get one that integrates with your toilet seat.
 They have a spray wand that sits in the toilet bowl (not touching the water, don’t worry!) and cleans you from underneath.

 They’re very convenient for anyone with reduced mobility because you can turn them on with a push of a button.
 This is a non-electric version, but you can also upgrade to an electric seat.

 The electric seats have lots of extra features such as air dryers and heated seats.

 Why Is Toilet Paper Bad For The Environment?

 Globally, toilet paper production uses 27,000 trees daily, and that was in 2010 so it’s likely to be a lot worse now.